lhthq/LocNDF/README.md

 #### Training one Submap

-For training a single model you can configure `config/config.yaml` and run `scripts_pose_tracking/train.py`.
+For training a single model you can configure `config/config.yaml` and run `scripts_pose_tracking/train.py -c config/config.yaml`.

-Registering a scan to the trained model can be done using  `scripts_pose_tracking/register_scan.py` while only visualizing the meshed result one can use `scripts_pose_tracking/mesh_it.py`.
+Registering a scan to the trained model can be done using  `python3 scripts_pose_tracking/register_scan.py -c experiments/refactor/lightning_logs/version_7/checkpoints/best.ckpt` while only visualizing the meshed result one can use `scripts_pose_tracking/mesh_it.py`.

 #### Training multiple key-poses

-For the training of multiple key-poses you can use the `config/config_mapping.yaml` file and run `scripts_pose_tracking/train.py -c config/config_mapping.yaml`.
+For the training of multiple key-poses you can use the `config/config_mapping.yaml` file and run `python3 scripts_pose_tracking/pose_tracking.py  experiments/pretrained_models/pose_tracking/checkpoints/*.ckpt `.

 Tracking the car pose in the trained submaps can be done using `python3 scripts/pose_tracking.py experiments/PATH-TO-THE-CHECKPOINTS/best-v*.ckpt -vis`.